toolleeo/cli-apps/README.md

 ## <a name="git"></a>Git and accessories

+* [BFG Repo-Cleaner](https://github.com/rtyley/bfg-repo-cleaner) - Removes large or troublesome blobs like git-filter-branch does, but faster.
 * [czg](https://github.com/Zhengqbbb/cz-git) - Interactively generate standardized commit messages.
 * [forgit](https://github.com/wfxr/forgit) - A utility tool powered by fzf for using git interactively.
 * [fzf-git.sh](https://github.com/junegunn/fzf-git.sh) - bash and zsh key bindings for Git objects, powered by fzf.